 The Company records accruals for such contingencies to the extent that the Company concludes it is probable that a liability has been incurred and the amount of the loss can be reasonably estimated.
-The Company does not believe that it is party to any proceeding that, either individually or in the aggregate, in the opinion of management, could have a material adverse effect on the business, financial condition, results of operations, or liquidity.
+Management of the Company does not believe that the Company is party to any proceeding that, either individually or in the aggregate could have a material adverse effect on the business, financial condition, results of operations, or liquidity of the Company.